InnerSourceCommons/managing-innersource-projects/README.md

 Each chapter in the book is authored and reviewed by different people.
 That information can be found at the beginning of each chapter.
 This initiative is fostered by the [ISPO Working Group].
-For further questions, please contact us in _Slack_!
+For further questions, please contact us in [Slack](https://innersourcecommons.org/slack)!

 The book cover was created by [Sebastian Spier](https://spier.hu), using an image by user [Bru-nO](https://pixabay.com/photos/measure-unit-of-measure-meterstab-2737004/), available under the [Pixabay License](https://pixabay.com/service/license/).